Clemson University: Student media

-Clemson University has five completely student-run media outlets.
-These organizations operate under Tiger Media, the university's student media department, and are each on the third floor of the Hendrix Student Center.
-These include The Tiger, Tigervision, The Pendulum, The Chronicle, and WSBF-FM.
+Clemson University has five student-operated media outlets within its communication department.
+Each have been guided by faculty advisor and director of student media Wanda Johnson since 2019 when the outlets reintegrated as a component of the university.
+The five outlets are The Tiger, Tigervision, The Pendulum, The Chronicle, and WSBF-FM.

 Founded in 1907, The Tiger is the oldest student-run newspaper in South Carolina.
-The Tiger publishes local and university-related news pieces.
-Additionally, the paper publishes opinion articles on general and national issues, and lifestyle articles on topics such as food, sex, and music.
-With sports being a major part of Clemson University's culture and events, The Tiger also contains a large sports section focusing on football, basketball, baseball, and soccer.
-The Tiger is printed biweekly, on Thursdays, and maintains a staff of over 30 senior members and numerous contributing staff.
+The Tiger is printed biweekly, on Thursdays, and maintains a staff of over 30 senior members and contributing staff.

-The Tiger Town Observer is a conservative news magazine that focuses on university politics.
-The magazine identifies itself as a "traditionally conservative" news source and lists its political values as liberty, transparency, lifelong learning, free market, and charity.

 Tigervision, Clemson's student-run TV station, broadcasts on channel 88 on the university's campus cable network.
-The station was created in 1994 under the name Clemson Cable Network by students at WSBF-FM who were interested in television production.
-The station aired a variety of student-created content as well as recently released movies via a licensing agreement.
-By 2006, after experiencing a decline in membership and viewers, CCN was no longer consistently producing content and fell into relative obscurity.
-However, in 2007, CCN was reorganized into Clemson Television and began to produce student comedy shows as well as airing public domain films.
-As content quality began to increase, so did membership.
+The station was created in 1994 under the name Clemson Cable Network by students at WSBF-FM.
+In 2007, CCN was reorganized into Clemson Television and began to produce student comedy shows and air public domain films.
 In 2014, CTV was renamed Tigervision to coincide with its switch to high-definition broadcasting.